Travel & Adaptability: How to Handle Change In 7 Easy Steps

 An ever-changing river in Tsunan, Japan.

-If you don’t learn to adapt to these changes, you will struggle in your personal and profession lives.
-When you base your happiness on things staying the same—those that yearn for the past rather than embracing the future—are forever be disappointed.
+If you don’t learn to adapt to these changes, you will struggle in your personal and professional lives.
+When you base your happiness on things staying the same—those that yearn for the past rather than embracing the future—are forever disappointed.

 The good news is you don’t need to feel hopeless and helpless in the face of change.
 We’re designed to be incredibly adaptable.
 If this wasn’t the case, humans would have died out long ago.

 When we travel high in the mountains from sea level our bodies learn to handle the lower oxygen levels in the blood by producing more read blood cells.
 When we regularly lift heavy objects, we form new muscles that allow us to move increasingly heavier things.
-When we spend time in the sun, our skin products more melanin which protects us from the suns rays.
+When we spend time in the sun, our skin produces more melanin which protects us from the sun’s rays.

 Our bodies rather amazingly help us to adapt to all sorts of environments, including high-altitude, low-oxygen mountainsides.

 Similarly, our brains can change as well.
-In fact, you mind constantly rewires itself thanks to a concept known as neuroplasticity.
+In fact, your mind constantly rewires itself thanks to a concept known as neuroplasticity.

 This is how you learn to play a new instrument, speak a foreign language, or handle stage fright.
 Do something enough and you don’t even think about it.
 It becomes second nature.